rakhimov/scram/doc/input_file.rst

 SCRAM uses XML input files to describe analysis.
 See :ref:`xml_tools` for more convenient writing and reading of XML input files.

-Currently, only fault trees are accepted for analysis.
+Currently, only fault trees are accepted for analysis, and one model per run is assumed.
 The input file format follows `OpenPSA Model Exchange Format v2.0d`_ or later.
 The extensive description is given in the above format documentation by OpenPSA, and input files should be straightforward to create and understand.
 However, not all OpenPSA formatting is supported, and some additional assumptions/restrictions are made by SCRAM.
 See :ref:`opsa_support` for the format description and current implementation with differences.

 In addition to the XML format, the :ref:`shorthand_format` is supported indirectly.